wzbozon/PropertyFinder/README.md

 ## Requirements

-Tested on iOS 10 and higher.
+Tested on iOS 11, but should work on earlier versions.

 ## Author